For Index of Brides, CLICK

 o’clock yesterday, a quiet wedding took place at the home of Dr. and Mrs. W.

-The Rev. Malcolm Margilivray of Chalmers Presbyterian Church,
+Ont.
+The Rev. Malcolm Margilivray of Chalmers Presbyterian Church, performed

-was given away by her father, wore a gown of ivory satin and lace, and she
+away by her father, wore a gown of ivory satin and lace, and she was attended

-was attended by her sister, Miss Dorothea Goodwin, who wore a becoming gown
+by her sister, Miss Dorothea Goodwin, who wore a becoming gown of mauve and

-groomsman was Mr. Graham Bertram of Dundas, the groom’s cousin and Miss Alice
+Graham Bertram of Dundas, the groom’s cousin and Miss Alice Goodwin, played

-Goodwin, played the Mendelssohn wedding march, and the “Bridal chorus, “ from
+the Mendelssohn wedding march, and the “Bridal chorus, “from Lohengrin.
+The drawing rooms were bright with yellow

 Ca